TJTheDev/Data-Management-Applications-D427/PA/Question09.md

 Genre—variable-length string
 RatingCode—variable-length string
 Year—integer
-A new column must be added to the Movie table:
+## A new column must be added to the Movie table:

 Column name: Score
 Data type: decimal(3,1)
 Write a SQL statement to add the Score column to the Movie table.

+Answer:
+---
 ALTER TABLE Movie
 ADD Score DECIMAL(3,1);